 While nearly everyone experiences dizziness at one time or another, persistent feelings of unsteadiness or spinning sensations may indicate you have a balance disorder.
-At Momentum Physical Therapy, located in the Sawtelle neighborhood of Los Angeles, California, skilled physical therapists, Tanya Balakrishnan, MPT, and Kelly Masuda, PT, DPT, offer customized plans to improve your balance and reduce dizziness.
+At Momentum Physical Therapy, located in the Sawtelle neighborhood of Los Angeles, California, Tanya Balakrishnan, MPT and her team offer customized plans to improve your balance and reduce dizziness.
 They use the latest techniques in balance retraining to address the underlying cause of your balance disorder to reduce your risk for fall-related injuries.
 Find relief from symptoms of a balance disorder by calling the office or requesting an appointment online.

 A balance disorder is a condition that causes you to feel dizzy and unsteady on your feet.
 Even when you’re sitting or lying down, you may feel as if you’re constantly in motion, spinning, or floating.
 When walking, a balance disorder can make you feel as though you’re about to tip over or fall.